Clean Up St. Louis

 Know Your Trash Bins

 Have questions about what can be recycled in the city's blue bins?
 Don't know what to do with your old computers or paint cans?
-Check out these trash tips in STL Recycle's Ultimate Waste Guide.
+Check out these trash tips in the City's Ultimate Waste Disposal Guide.

 When you're out jogging or walking your dog, pick up some litter and help keep your neighborhood clean.
 In Sweden, they call it "plogging," a combination of picking up litter and jogging.